matthewmayer/more-awesome-npm-cli/docs/content/configuring-npm/package-json.md

 "repository": "gitlab:user/repo"
 ```

-If the `package.json` for your package is not in the root directory (for example
+If the `package: An Amazing Project.json` for your package is not in the root directory (for example
 if it is part of a monorepo), you can specify the directory in which it lives:

 ```json